PRIVACY POLICY

 • Date and time of order

-• Message, if any.
+• Messages, if any.

 We may transfer your personal data to recipients outside the company insofar as this is necessary to fulfil contractual and legal obligations.
 These may be, for example: